prince950408/geobit_test/README.md

 ```

 ## Configuration
-Create a .env files for both frontend and backend:
+Create .env files for both frontend and backend:

 Frontend
 ```